Belami02/LifelinesS25/README.md

 10. Heatmaps for activity tracking
 11. Notification system for matching items

-## License:
+## License

-This project is under MIT license.
+This project is licensed under the MIT License.
+For more details, see the [LICENSE](https://github.com/Mohamed-Waiel-Shikfa/LifelinesS25/blob/main/LICENSE) file.